WNJENGA/yolomer/explanation.md

  * I added **stdin input** to keep the termainal running

 ## Good practices such as Docker image tag naming standards for ease of identification of images and containers.
+ * images has been named and tagged correctly for ease of identification.
+Sample of the 2 images
+   - wnjenga/yolo-client:1.0.0
+   -  wnjenga/yolo-backend:1.0.0
+  * The same has been successfully pushed to dockerhub